Roxanne2904/VietteRoxanne_14_25052022/README.md

    > `npm install` or `yarn` -if you are using yarn- to install all dependencies.
 2. Then, you just have to do on your terminal `npm run start` or `yarn start`

-## Selected plugins to convert to React
+## The selected plugin to convert to React

 1. I chose the `datetimepicker` to concert in React component.